azaghal/pydenticon/docs/index.rst

 In case of problems with the library, please do not hestitate to contact the author at **pydenticon (at) majic.rs**.
-The library itself is hosted on Github, and on author's own websitea:
+The library itself is hosted on Github, and on author's own websites:

 * https://github.com/azaghal/pydenticon
 * https://code.majic.rs/pydenticon